apache/datafusion/tokomak/README.md

 -->
 # Tokomak Optimizer

 Experimental equality graph based optimizer.
-Uses [egg](https://github.com/egraphs-good/egg) for the equality graph implementation.
+Uses [egg](https://github.com/egraphs-good/egg).

 ## Potentially interesting things
 1. Sketch based equality saturation.
 Useful for when long rewrite chains are required.
 May not be applicable to this use case: https://arxiv.org/pdf/2111.13040.pdf.
+2. The paper 'Caviar: An E-graph Based TRS for Automatic Code Optimization' has a section on optimizing execution speed, may not be applicable. https://arxiv.org/pdf/2111.12116.pdf
+3. An E-Graph Based Term Rewriting System for Automatic Code Optimization.
+Contains quite a bit of general info on egraphs and term rewriting systems. https://www.researchgate.net/profile/Smail-Kourta/publication/353403145_An_E-Graph_Based_Term_Rewriting_System_for_Automatic_Code_Optimization/links/60fa8acc1e95fe241a817529/An-E-Graph-Based-Term-Rewriting-System-for-Automatic-Code-Optimization.pdf
+4. Programming Language Tools and Techniques for Computational Fabrication contains some material on multi-objective cost functions and egraphs. https://digital.lib.washington.edu/researchworks/handle/1773/47996